Dischidia: Overview

 Dischidia are closely related to their sister-genus Hoya, whose range they overlap in some regions.
 Unlike Hoya, the genus Dischidia is poorly-known and has not been studied as closely.

-Habitat
+Ecology

 Most Dischidia grow in arboreal ant nests, of various species, and several have developed a symbiotic relationship with the insects.
 The plants have even evolved modified leaves to provide the ants housing and/or storage, in exchange for pollination of their blooms.
 Of these symbiotic adaptations, there are two types of modification to the leaves: